dojo/framework/docs/en/creating-widgets/supplemental.md

 Dojo's `renderer()` method (provided by the `@dojo/framework/widget-core/vdom` module) is responsible for translating an application's intended virtual output to its concrete representation within a real DOM.

-Applications typically call `renderer()` in their main entry point (`main.tsx`/`main.ts`), and are required to pass in a function that returns the root node of the VDOM intended for output.
+Applications typically call `renderer()` in their main entry point (`main.tsx`/`main.ts`), and are required to pass in a function that returns the root node of the VDOM intended as the application's output.
 The `Renderer` object returned by `renderer()` can then be mounted to a specific DOM element, or to `document.body` by default if no explicit element is provided.

 For example: